468601114_10163683300086729_1164656703144883693_n.jpg

 • Other small gatherings

-Dating to 1799, this two-story home features original flooring, beams and woodwork for an unforgettable dining setting.
+Dating to 1799, this two-story gathering place features original flooring, hand hewn beams, heritage woodwork and period accents for an unforgettable setting that feels both relaxed and refined.

 Decorated Christmas tree with ornaments near a window in a dining room with a wooden table and carved chairs, decorated festive garlands and candles on a mantelpiece.